 In December 2021, the FDA cleared our Investigational New Drug ("IND") application for a Phase 1/2 clinical trial of EDIT-301 for the treatment of TDT.
-This trial, referred to as our EDITHAL trial, is designed to assess the safety, tolerability, and preliminary efficacy of EDIT-301 for the treatment of TDT.
+This trial, referred to as our EdiTHAL trial, is designed to assess the safety, tolerability, and preliminary efficacy of EDIT-301 for the treatment of TDT.
 We dosed the first patient in this trial in the first quarter of 2023 and commenced parallel patient dosing in the second quarter of 2023.
-We provided an initial clinical data update on the first patient in the EDITHAL trial in June 2023 and remain on track to provide an additional update by the end of 2023.
+Through November 3, 2023, we have enrolled eight patients in the EdiTHAL trial.
+We provided an initial clinical data update on the first patient in the EdiTHAL trial in June 2023 and expect to provide an additional clinical update in December 2023.

-In June 2023, we announced initial safety and efficacy data from the first four patients with SCD treated with EDIT-301 in the RUBY trial and from the first TDT patient treated in the EDITHAL trial.
-In the RUBY trial, Patients 1 (male) and 2 (female) reached normal hemoglobin levels five months post-treatment with EDIT-301 and maintained a normal hemoglobin level at the 10- and six-month follow-ups, respectively.
+In June 2023, we announced initial safety and efficacy data from the first four patients with SCD treated with EDIT-301 in the RUBY trial and from the first TDT patient treated in the EdiTHAL trial.
+In the RUBY trial, Patients 1 (male) and 2 (female) reached normal hemoglobin levels five months post-treatment with EDIT-301 and maintained a normal hemoglobin level at the 10and six-month follow-ups, respectively.
 Each of these patients had fetal hemoglobin levels of greater than 40% persist during the same time frame.
-Patient 1's total hemoglobin returned to a normal physiological level of 16.4g/dL (male normal range: 13.6-18.0 g/dL) at five months after infusion of EDIT-301 and has been maintained at this level at the 10-month follow-up.
-In addition, Patient 1's fetal hemoglobin fraction increased from 5% at baseline to 45.4% five months after treatment with EDIT-301 and 43.4% at the 10-month follow-up.
+Patient 1's total hemoglobin returned to a normal physiological level of 16.4g/dL (male normal range: 13.6-18.0 g/dL) at five months after infusion of EDIT-301 and was maintained at this level at the 10-month follow-up.
+In addition, Patient 1's fetal hemoglobin fraction increased from 5% at baseline to 45.4% five months after infusion of EDIT-301 and 43.4% at the 10-month follow-up.
 Patient 2's total hemoglobin reached a normal physiological level of 12.7 g/dL (female normal range: 12.0-16.0 g/dL) at five months after infusion of EDIT-301 and fetal hemoglobin increased from 10.8% at baseline to 51.3% at the six-month follow-up.
 Patients 3 (female) and 4 (male) in the RUBY trial saw increases in total hemoglobin and fetal hemoglobin fractions at three and two months of follow up, respectively, that followed similar trajectories as those seen in the first two patients at the same timepoints.
 All four treated RUBY patients were free of vaso-occlusive events following infusion with EDIT-301.
-In the EDITHAL trial, the first patient (male) had successful neutrophil and platelet engraftment within 30 days of infusion, and, at one and a half months post-infusion, the patient's response resembled that of the first four RUBY patients, achieving a fetal hemoglobin fraction of 34.9% representing 4 g/dL of total hemoglobin.
-EDIT-301 was well-tolerated and demonstrated a safety profile consistent with myeloablative conditioning with busulfan, the regimen that is necessary for current gene editing therapies for SCD and TDT, and autologous hematopoietic stem cell transplant by the four patients in the RUBY trial and the first patient in the EDITHAL trial.
-After EDIT-301 infusion, no serious adverse events occurred, and no adverse events reported were related to treatment with EDIT-301.
+In the EdiTHAL trial, the first patient (male) had successful neutrophil and platelet engraftment within 30 days of infusion, and, at one and a half months post-infusion, the patient's response resembled that of the first four RUBY patients, achieving a fetal hemoglobin fraction of 34.9% representing 4 g/dL of total hemoglobin.
+EDIT-301 was well-tolerated and demonstrated a safety profile consistent with myeloablative conditioning with busulfan, the regimen that is necessary for current gene editing therapies for

-We are also pursuing the development of next generation in vivo administered gene editing medicines, in which the medicine is injected or infused into the patient to edit the cells inside their body.
+We are also pursuing the development of next generation in vivo administered gene editing medicines, in which the medicine is injected or infused into the patient to edit the cells inside the body.
 We are initially focused on editing HSCs through targeted delivery of our AsCas12a enzyme to our clinically validated HBG1 and HBG2 promotor site.
 We are also in the discovery stage in developing in vivo gene editing medicines for other organs and tissues.